axiomed/http/README.md

   conn.sendHeaders

-  -- Write strings to the response conn.write "eu queria jogar mine" conn.write " mas eu to mt workaholic :sob:"
+  -- Write strings to the response conn.write "some message" conn.write " here!"

   -- Ends the request.
   conn.end